-AV010 ers \checkmark It is important to engage them Use open-ended questions ✓ Ask, "What will happen if the problem is ignored?" ✓ "What is going to happen if you can't solve this?" ✓ And ask yourself, why is this person avoiding? \checkmark The environment must feel non-threatening/ safe \checkmark Try to frame conflict as opportunity \checkmark Build on early success (tackle easier issues first) Accor nmodators \checkmark Often don't see them in conflict, because \checkmark Have them write down they have already accommodated others their solutions - then they so there is no issue can't back out \checkmark Have accommodators speak first, before ✓ "I know everyone in others' views have been stated. this room has some \checkmark Have them propose the first solutions feeling or opinion on \checkmark Keep the environment safe this subject" Comp promisers \checkmark They may not be happy with the \checkmark What are the other interests in the result, as they are "giving up" situation not being identified? something ✓ What can you do so everyone gains? √ Move from compromising to the best possible solution (not always meet in the ✓ Ask the compromiser, "Are you total satisfied?" middle) "Can you be totally satisfied by doin something else?"
-37
+✓ Ask, "What will happen if the problem is ignored?" ✓ "What is going to happen if you can't solve this?" ✓ And ask yourself, why is this person avoiding? ✓ Have them write down their solutions - then they can't back out ✓ "I know everyone in this room has some feeling or opinion on this subject" ✓ What are the other interests in the situation not being identified? ✓ What can you do so everyone gains? ✓ Ask the compromiser, "Are you totally satisfied?" ✓ "Can you be totally satisfied by doing something else?"